bluemountaincyber/evidence-app/workbook/docs/exercises/exercise6.md

 ??? cmd "Solution"

-    1. Let's being by launching a really basic query which will be extended to identify the possible fuzzing by the suspect IP address.
+    1. Let's begin by launching a really basic query which will be extended to identify the possible fuzzing by the suspect IP address.
 List all of the log entries by executing the following commands in your **CloudShell** session:

         !!! note